SumiSastri/nextjs-aws-app/README.md

 Check code diff `cdk diff`

 This section follows the Plural Sight Course

+Destroy each deploy after each session - this keeps you in the AWS free-tier band

 **AWS Infrastructure with TypeScript - David Tucker** [https://app.pluralsight.com/library/courses/aws-infrastructure-typescript-getting-started/table-of-contents]